Stop Wasting Budget on the Wrong Meta Ads Objectives

 Generating Sales

-In our B2B example, the correct campaign goal would be Generating Leads.
+In our B2B example, the correct campaign objective would be Generating Leads.
 Meta will prioritize subsets of users who are more likely to fill out a lead form.

 Meta performance goals